 My currents artworks are born from all the rocks I climbed as a child or put into my pockets to bring home!
 This manifests through casting glass frits and stringers into slabs which I cut into pieces and re-fire into specific shapes…right now mostly bowl shapes.
 My challenge is portraying the depth of colorations of this rock-like effect which hold striations and mixes transparency with opacity.

 I am also working on modeling with powdered glass onto panels.
 My first series was the making of Ritual Bowls using hand torn stencils and sifting glass powder to shape the contours of these bowls.
 The finished pieces are multi-panels hung in groupings.
 Another series are stenciled shapes mimicking the worn peaks of the Blue Ridge Mountains and the contrasting jagged Sierra peaks.
 Each powder sifted layer is fired separately then stacked for a final firing into four layers arranged to make the finished panels appear to flow from one panel to the next…yet they don’t.

 My most recent series is a metamorphosis of shapes changing from bowl contours to recomposed abstract pieces.
 These powder sifted panels have been fired, cut and re-powdered with glass then cast into the final panels.

 My artworks can be found in Greater Bay Area juried art shows and juried fine arts festivals.
 Dates and locations of my upcoming shows and festivals are on my website www.sylviachesson.com.
 My artworks are also in the Alameda Art Association Gallery, Alameda and occasionally in the Stained Glass Garden, Berkeley.
-To contribute to my art community I am on the Board of GLANC (Glass Alliance of Northern California) and The Alameda Art Association.
+To contribute to my art community I am on the Board of GLANC (Glass Alliance of Northern California) and am Vice President of The Alameda Art Association.